debbiemarkslab/ML_affinity_maturation/README.md

 ### Data download

-The fastq sequencing files for the AT110, NbB7 and RX002 affinity maturation campaigns can be downloaded from: [www.link.com]
+We have provided here the ML-ready datasets for each campaign in the `data` folder.
+Each folder contains a `X.csv` and a `Y.csv` file which contain the sequences and enrichment labels needed to train ML models.
+The raw fastq sequencing files for the affinity maturation campaigns were not provided as the files are very large.
+However, we have provided  code for processing fastq files into aligned datasets, and then for packaging the aligned datasets into ML-ready formats.
+See contents of `fastq_processing`.

 ---